dcunited001/dcunited001.github.io/_posts/2016-08-01-from-the-parapets-of-alexandria-knowledge-extinction-events.md

 high-IQ individual to extrapolate thousands of others.
 Again, the more intelligent, the more volatile!
 Why am I writing this?
 Because I am damn tired of how I was treated, personally!
-And I detest the idea of a society where your contributions and your potential means nothing!
+And I detest the idea of a society where your contributions and your potential mean nothing!
 We are marching towards a world just like that!
 Consumed by nihilism, your individuality will mean *NOTHING!* I was treated as though my life were worth *nothing!* I know how to fight this creeping